DanCQ/Pig-Latin-Translator/README.md

 # Pig-Latin-Translator
-Pig Latin Translator

-*UnDer ConSTruCtioN* <br>
+--I'm working on letting the users translate more than one word.--

 <a href="https://pig-latin-translator.pages.dev/">Pig Latin Translator</a>

-Something to play around with. <br>
 A website to convert words into Pig Latin. <br>
-Eventully, I'll let the users translate sentences.

 Pig Latin is a way of altering English Words.
 The rules are as follows: